 Learning to code is one of the challenging and probably the hardest thing for newbies programmers.
 And once you have learned to code, started working as a software developer, boosting your productivity is the other hardest for you in industries.

 There is no doubt that software developers always look for some tools and technologies to develop their applications faster.
-They don’t want to spend too much time doing few things manually or repeating the same tasks again and again.
+They don’t want to spend too much time doing a few things manually or repeating the same tasks again and again.
 They want to build and ship the product as soon as possible.
-This is the reason they always checkout some tools, software, or extensions that helps them in boosting their productivity.
+This is the reason they always check out some tools, software, or extensions that helps them in boosting their productivity.

 Whether it’s a keyboard shortcut or software or some kind of extension, developers don’t get hesitated when it comes to using them in their development environment.
 After all, these tools and extensions are making their life easier, and it is helping them in shipping their product faster.

 Now let’s talk about the Google Chrome browser.
 No doubt Chrome is the most popular web browser all over the world and almost 60% of the world population uses this browser.
 Even a lot of people don’t like to browse anything until or unless they do not install chrome on their device.